MSRhmn/pseudo-generator/README.md

-# Generate arbitary peoples data using the python built-in random module.
+# Generate arbitary data using the python random module.

 - use an iterator as much you want to generate, I used `range()` method.
 - `choice()` to pick random names, `randint()` to generate phone numbers, zip codes.